 Approach How does this approach support you in achieving the learning outcomes?
 Lecture (prerecorded) The lecture materials are accompanied by self-practice questions, not only help to build the fundamental technical knowledge required for this course, but also help to develop your individual learning abilities and attitudes toward active learning.
 You may attempt the self-practice questions anytime, anywhere, and you can revisit the self-practice questions as many times as you want.
-Live (on-line sessions) These sessions will allow you to ask specific questions and for the teacher to assess you understanding of the course materials.
+Live (video) sessions) These sessions will allow you to ask specific questions and for the teacher to assess you understanding of the course materials.
 We will discuss scientific literature in the area of sustainable materials.
 Essay writing This will allow the technical knowledge acquired in this course to be applied to a topic of specific interest to the student and apply design principles from the course.
-Some specific questions about your essay will be asked after submission.
-These questions serve to establish to what extend you are "owning" the essay.
+Feedback will be given on the written essay in a small Teams meeting.